CSS :nth-child() Selector

 Definition and Usage

-matches every element that is the nth child, regardless of
+matches every element that is the nth child of its parent.

-n can be a number, a keyword, or a formula.
+n can be a number, a keyword (odd or even), or a formula (like an + b).

-Tip: Look at the :nth-of-type() selector to select the element that is the nth child, of a particular type, of its parent.
+Tip: Look at the :nth-of-type() selector to select the element that is the nth child, of the same type (tag name), of its parent.